kenny1934/class-session-manager-report/README.md

 ### 3. Publishing with GitHub Pages

-If you haven't done so already, you need to enable GitHub Pages for this repository:

 1. In your repository on GitHub, go to the **"Settings"** tab.
 2. In the left sidebar, click on **"Pages"**.
 3. Under the "Build and deployment" section, for "Source", select **"Deploy from a branch"**.